 Report The Incidents

-Same as we tell our children, not telling someone what is going is only giving the bully more power.
+Same as we tell our children, not telling someone what is going on is only giving the bully more power.
 This is the same as an adult.
 It is vital that, when you feel ready, you report the incidents to your manager, human resources or a person of authority.
 When you do report it, try to stay calm and not let your emotions take over too much.
 You could write down what you want to say before the meeting so that you have something to focus on.

 Surround yourselves with supportive people, whether that be co-workers, family or friends.
 It is important to talk about what you are experiencing with others who you can trust.

 You may even feel like you need to find support in the form of counselling.
-Bullying can have a serious effect on your mood and self-esteem that can lead to depression.
+Bullying can have a serious effect on your mood and self-esteem which can lead to depression.
 If you are feeling depressed, then you should seek professional help.

 Don’t Take It Personally

 Although this is easier said than done, it is a very important factor.
 When someone is bullying you it is more about them than you.
 They are often acting this way from a place of jealousy or insecurity.
-It is proven that victims of bullying in the workplace tend to the high performers that are doing well at work.
+It is proven that victims of bullying in the workplace tend to be the high performers that are doing well at work.
 Practice reminding yourself that it is not about you.
 It needs to stop to prevent to stop any long term effects of bullying.